 Note: Aseity is the divine quality of always having existed, and never having a beginning.
 Only God has this quality.
 Creation is not God because it doesn’t have aseity.

-In the case of Jesus, Mary maybe existed before the incarnate Christ (an argument could be made that the Old Testament theophanies were Christ, proving even the pre-existence of Christ’s physical body before Mary’s existence, and that Christ had a body before Mary), but Mary did not exist before God, and she did not exist before Jesus Christ.
+In the case of Jesus, Mary maybe existed before the incarnate Christ (an argument could be made that the Old Testament theophanies were Christ, proving even the pre-existence of Christ’s physical body before Mary’s existence and that Christ had a body before Mary), but Mary did not exist before God, and she did not exist before Jesus Christ.
 Note that Jesus is portrayed as the Creator of the world, of all creation (Col 1:16-17; Heb 1:2).
 In comparison, who existed first, Mary or Abraham?
 Abraham of course.
 Mary was a descendent of Abraham.
 But Jesus taught that he (Jesus) existed before Abraham (John 8:56).
-All this goes hand-in-hand with Jesus’ divinity and His eternal nature (aseity – always having existed, and never having been created).
+All of this goes hand-in-hand with Jesus’ divinity and His eternal nature (aseity – always having existed, and never having been created).

 So the consideration of the correctness of the term “Mary, Mother of God” has to be concluded as in error.
 It conveys incorrect and heretical doctrine.